 Gather student feedback in engaging ways - applying Rosenshine's principles

-Getting feedback from your students during the term can be a good way to find out how things are going, and if they understand the main messages/topics you have tackled until now.
-It also may give students a chance to express their feelings, to ask questions, and allows you to make changes to your teaching strategy if necessary.
-Hereunder we propose 3 learning techniques to support you in the application of Rosenshine's Principles of Education in the classroom, while gathering student feedback.
+Getting feedback from your students is a good way to find out how things are going, and if they understand what you have taught.
+Hereunder we propose 3 learning techniques to support you in the application of Rosenshine's Principles of Education, while gathering student feedback.

 Top 3 learning techniques to apply 👉 when you gather feedback